archseer/boombox/README.md

 ## Setup

-Put your music files, folders and cover art (mp3) into `public/music`, then open the `/reset` URL in your browser.
+1. Put your music files, folders and cover art (mp3) into `public/music`.
+2. Create a new user account by running `ruby script/new_account'
+3. Run the server and log in.
+4. Open the `/reset` URL in your browser to force boombox to scan the music dir.

 ## TODO